0x3f1opusexpavotelos/blog/docs/deploy/dns-register.md

+---
+title: DNS Registration
+date: 2025-01-13
+---

+imagine a scavenger hunt(寻宝游戏)where each clue points to another clue, and the final clue points to the treasure
+---

 ## why dns

-DNS can be described as being analogous to a phone book

 ::: info  ip addressing

 Every device connected to the Internet needs to have an identifier. come from finite pools of numbers.

 are divided into two parts:
 `network section`: aka network prefix, identifies the particular network `host section`: identifies the particular node on the Local Area Network (LAN).
  IP addressing and name system for the resource in internet
 :::